 Kanak Bhawan is a temple which is said to have been gifted to Goddess Sita, wife of Lord Rama, by Rama's stepmother, Kaikeyi.
 This beautiful temple, one of the oldest, owns several idols of Lord Rama with Goddess Sita.

 You can also find numerous musicians playing tunes within the compound of Kanak Bhawan during the festive seasons.
-So how about exploring its courtyard and beautiful galleries?
+So how about exploring its courtyard and beautiful galleries in 2020?

 PC- Ramnath Bhat